EXPLAINER-What is the EU's sustainable finance taxonomy? | Headlines

 The rules for gas and nuclear energy, however, have been long delayed amid intense lobbying from governments who disagree on whether the fuels help fight climate change.
 WHAT DOES IT SAY ABOUT GAS AND NUCLEAR ENERGY?

-Nothing, yet.
 The European Commission proposed in February to add gas and nuclear power plants to the taxonomy if they meet certain criteria.

-The proposal would apply from 2023, unless a majority of the European Parliament, or 20 of the EU's 27 countries, veto it.
-Parliament will decide whether to veto the rules in a vote on Wednesday.
-EU officials expect a tight ballot.
+The European Parliament supported that proposal in a vote on Wednesday, paving the way for it to become law and apply from 2023.
+Twenty of the EU's 27 member states could veto the proposal, but that is seen as unlikely.

 Under the Commission proposal, for a gas-fuelled power plant to be deemed green, it must emit no more than 270 grams of CO2 equivalent per kilowatt-hour, or have average emissions of 550g CO2e/kW over 20 years.
 It must also commit to switching to low-carbon gases by 2035.
 The Commission's original proposal for gas, published in late 2020, had included a lower 100g CO2 limit.
 It was amended following backlash from countries including Poland and Bulgaria, who say gas investments are needed to quit more-polluting coal.
 Others, such as Denmark and Luxembourg, say it is not credible to label gas, a fossil fuel, as green.